Kkinod/pack-risk/docs/ROADMAP.md

 ## 3. Report improvements

-Goal: make the report more useful based on real OSV and npm data, without adding AI yet.
+Goal: turn the current dependency table into a more complete and user-friendly report based on real OSV and npm data, without adding AI yet.

+The dependency table already presents technical package-level data.
+This step should add higher-level report sections that help users quickly understand what is most important and what should be fixed first.

 Tasks:

-- Add "Most Important Issues" section
+- Add "Most Important Issues" section above the dependency table
+- Highlight the highest-risk packages based on severity, vulnerability count, and recommended action
-- Add external vulnerability source links, such as OSV, NVD, and GHSA when available
+- Add external vulnerability source links when available, such as:
+  - OSV advisory link
+  - GHSA advisory link
+  - NVD CVE link
-- Add simple impact description for vulnerable dependencies
+- Add simple algorithmic impact description for vulnerable dependencies
-- Add final report summary generated algorithmically
+- Add final report summary generated without AI
 - Add list of critical dependencies
-- Improve recommendation text using available vulnerability and version data
+- Add report-level recommendations based on the highest-risk dependencies
+- Keep the dependency table as the detailed technical part of the report

 Recommended branch: